RPiList/TarpitAn/README.md

 When you have your Tarpit (see https://pypi.org/project/ssh-tarpit/) up and running you can instruct Tarpit to write a log file.

+If you just started and don't have a log file yet, you could download my demo-data and play with it first: https://github.com/RPiList/TarpitAn/releases

 Copy your log file to the same directory, where the TarpitAn files already are.
 1. Step: Rename your log file to log.txt (It will not work otherwise).
 2. Step: Start java -jar tarpitconv.jar in your CMD or Terminal.